Enhancing a Convolutional Autoencoder with a Quantum Approximate Optimization Algorithm for Image Noise Reduction: The proposed method

 with an integer $p \geq 1$ and $s$ is the initial state, defined according to the superposition principle as follows:

 The expectation value of $H_C$ can be obtained as follows:

 where $f$ is the expectation value of the objective function.

 Here, we then introduce the process of injecting parameter values into rotation gates $R$ parameter placeholders.
 The training process of the QAOA circuit begins with input image data $x$ and a set of rotation gates $R$ at level $p$.
 First, the input image data are encoded using a classical encoder $\vec{x} = E(x)$, where $\vec{x}$ is an encoded input image data.
 Then, this data undergoes additional classical processing through convolutional layers, pooling layers, and is transformed into a linear form of $y$ to the size of $2p$, where $p \geq 1$ is the QAOA circuit level.
-Classical normalization and optimization techniques are applied to the variable $y$ to fine-tune the parameters, aiming to minimize the objective function (cost function).
+While $y$ is classically compressed, the quantum circuit operates on a state space of dimension $2^n$, where $n$ is the number of qubits, providing access to high-dimensional quantum representations Classical normalization and optimization techniques are applied to the variable $y$ to fine-tune the parameters, aiming to minimize the objective function (cost function).
 Fig.~\ref{fig:qaoa_input} illustrates the schematic illustrates the classical encoder in encoding and optimizing input image data for the QAOA circuit at any given $p$ levels.